 Currently in: Phase I/II

-Trial recruitment begins 2023
+Trial begins 2024

-Trial recruitment begins 2022
+Trial begins 2024

 We believe follistatin gene therapy could be beneficial for treating ALS for these simple reasons: